yrccondor/wp-webauthn/README.md

 WP-WebAuthn is a plug-in for WordPress to enable WebAuthn on your site.
 Just download and install it, and you are in the future of web authentication.

+This plugin has 4 built-in shortcodes, so you can add components like register form to frontend pages.

+Please refer to the [documentation](http://doc.flyhigher.top/wp-webauthn) before using the plugin.

 ## Installation

 **PHP extension gmp is required.**